Chart Color Schemes

 Guildford - South Granville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Guildford-South Granville has one of the most diverse populations in Australia, with 47.8% of its residents born overseas and 73.7% speaking a language other than English at home.
-The predominant religion in Guildford-South Granville is Islam, which accounts for 50.5% of the population, significantly higher than the Greater Sydney average of 29.1%.
-In terms of ancestry, the top three groups are Other (31.8%), Lebanese (27.1%, compared to the regional average of 16.2%), and Australian (12.1%).
+Guildford-South Granville is one of Australia's most culturally diverse areas, with 47.8% of its population born overseas and 73.7% speaking a language other than English at home.
+The predominant religion in Guildford-South Granville is Islam, accounting for 50.5% of the population, compared to 29.1% across Greater Sydney.
+Regarding ancestry, the top three groups are Other (31.8%), Lebanese (27.1%, significantly higher than the regional average of 16.2%), and Australian (12.1%).

 Frequently Asked Questions - Diversity